Nut Free Granola Bars (no bake!)

 For the best flavor, toast the oats and coconut.
 Simply heat your oven to 350 Fahrenheit, place the oats and coconut on a baking sheet, and bake them for 8 minutes.
 They will turn golden and smell delicious!

-These chewy granola bars are best wrapped individually so you can easily pack them.
-We like to use bee's wax food wraps, but plastic wrap will also work.
+These chewy granola bars are best wrapped individually for easy packing.
+We prefer beeswax food wraps, but plastic wrap will also work.

 Keep a few in the fridge to eat this week.
 Then put the rest into your freezer so you’ll have quick snacks on hand for the next few months.